Brindleyplace: Five Brindleyplace

 Five Brindleyplace was pre-let to BT in 1994 with design work starting in December of the same year.
 Construction began in June 1995.
 BT moved into the offices in February 1997 and used it as their regional headquarters.
 It provides 120000 sqft of office space.
 The construction used the curtain walling system.
 Argent worked with BT to provide 'green' features such as an upflow air conditioning system with heat recovery, openable windows and energy saving lighting and controls.
 BT vacated the building at the beginning of 2011.
 After a £8m makeover, Deutsche Bank leased the majority of the building from 2014.
 PLACES Birmingham Residential Lettings and Sales agent occupy the central ground floor office space.

 Six Brindleyplace

-Six Brindleyplace provides 92000 sqft of office space as well as offering to retail units that look over Oozells Square.
-The Thai Edge, which is one of these restaurants, opened in 2000.
+Six Brindleyplace provides 92000 sqft of office space as well as retail units that look over Oozells Square.
 Whilst the concept architect was Allies and Morrison, the production architect was Weedon Partnership.
 Curtains Consulting Engineers were the structural engineers.
 It cost £12.3 million.
-It houses Birmingham Ceremonies, a production management company appointed by the 2022 Commonwealth Games to produce and deliver the Games' Opening and Closing Ceremonies.
+It houses Birmingham Ceremonies, a production management company appointed by the 2022 Commonwealth Games to produce and deliver the Games' opening and closing ceremonies.
 It a joint venture by GBA (Gary Beestone Associates) and Done and Dusted.